MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 -----------------------------

-The final stage consists of adding the :ref:`Build Script <bsp_connection_build_script>`, to automate the build of a MicroEJ Firmware, and the :ref:`Run Script <bsp_connection_run_script>`, to automate the programming of a MicroEJ Firmware onto the device.
+The final stage consists of adding the :ref:`Build Script <bsp_connection_build_script>`, to automate the build of a Firmware, and the :ref:`Run Script <bsp_connection_run_script>`, to automate the programming of a Firmware onto the device.

 The `Platform Qualification Tools`_ provides examples of Build Script